NixOS/nix.dev/maintainers/documentation-project-2023.md

 The refined project plan is to be comprised of

-- Task breakdowns and assigments
+- Task breakdowns and assignments
 - Timeline with weekly granularity
 - Weekly schedules
 - An evaluation strategy